sashagarsson/JS211_BankAccount/README.md

 ### 1. The class should have the following fields:

-- [ ] accountNumber - String representing the account number
+- [done ] accountNumber - String representing the account number
-- [ ] owner - String representing the owner of the account
+- [ done] owner - String representing the owner of the account
-- [ ] transactions - An array of transactions representing the history of all transactions associated with this account
+- [done ] transactions - An array of transactions representing the history of all transactions associated with this account

 - The constructor should take in the following input:

-- [ ] accountNumber - The account Number
+- [ done] accountNumber - The account Number
-- [ ] owner - The name of the person who owns this account
+- [ done] owner - The name of the person who owns this account

 **NOTE: When an account is created, you should initialize the transactions array to be an empty array**